 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-IEEE's score of 24 is higher than 77% of the industry.
+IEEE's score of 24 is lower than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.